-This webinar explores strategies for leveraging data to support college and career readiness and success (CCRS) goals for all students, with special emphasis on students in foster care.
+This webinar explored strategies for leveraging data to support college and career readiness and success (CCRS) goals for all students, with special emphasis on students in foster care.
 With access to quality data, education and child welfare agencies can work together to improve educational outcomes and promote CCRS for students in foster care.
 Presenters discussed a set of emerging practices that serve as examples of how states can use and link data to support CCRS.
 As states work to fulfill the requirements of the Every Student Succeeds Act (ESSA), this webinar also aims to provide concrete strategies to leverage the data collection and reporting requirements related to students in foster care to achieve CCRS goals.

 Susan Bowles Therriault is a principal researcher at AIR.
 She has conducted research and provided technical assistance in the field of education policy for over 15 years.
 Her work focuses on state policy, support for low-performing schools and high school turnaround.
 Prior to joining AIR, Dr. Therriault conducted and published research on the topics of state systems of support for low-performing schools, school choice, state capacity for education reform and school leadership as well as providing technical assistance to state education agencies and districts as the implement improvement initiatives.
 She currently serves as a member at-large of the Massachusetts School and District Accountability and Support Advisory Board.